 top of page

-English Synonyms for Prefix trans- Words – Quiz!
+English Synonyms for Prefix trans- Vocabulary Words – Online Quiz!

 Vocabulary Lists > Prefixes > Prefix trans- > Synonyms Quiz

-Identify synonyms of Prefix trans- words in this interactive online quiz.
-Find synonyms for 17 English words – For each word, choose the option with the same or closest meaning
+Identify the synonyms of Prefix trans- words in this online English synonyms quiz.
+Find the closest synonym for 17 vocabulary words.
+For each word, choose the option with the same or closest meaning.
+Review your scorecard with red/green highlights to spot mistakes and track improvement.

 Question mark